 “Kaindy” in Kazakh means “replete with birches.”
 There are, indeed, a lot of them.
 But the lake is remarkable not just because of the birch trees, but also because of the trunks of fir trees flooded in a mountain valley.
 Their peaks rise above the lake surface, like the guardians of the world.

 Charyn Canyon with its centuries-old tracery on red sandstone formed by wind and rain is a great place for a photo shoot.
 The same majestic ash-tree groves, as in this canyon, can only be found in Canada.

-At the South of Shymkent, one can visit the Aksu-Zhabagly Nature Reserve or Sairam-Ugam Natural Park.
+At the South of Shymkent, one can visit the Aksu-Jabagly Nature Reserve or Sairam-Ugam Natural Park.
 In both cases, one can go by horseback riding, and will be able to capture unique photographs of the Tien Shan Mountains and waterfalls for their photo albums.

 Belukha Mountain - a symbol of East Kazakhstan

 The most exciting can be a photo tour to the Katon-Karagai National Park, where the Belukha Mountain is - the highest point of the Altai Mountains.
-One of the most beautiful peaks on the planet is known as the Two-headed sacred mountain, and the abode of the goddess Umai.
+One of the most beautiful peaks on the planet is known as the Two-headed sacred mountain, and the abode of the goddess Umai park.
 In addition, the park is known for its waterfalls, mountain lakes and Siberian stag reserves.

 The unearthly landscapes of Western Kazakhstan

 Atyrau, Mangystau and Aktobe Provinces in Western Kazakhstan are completely unlike any other places on the planet.